I was prepared to campaign for everyone I know to see To All the Boys I’ve Loved Before, but surprisingly, people are coming to me.

 I realised this in 2014, when Big Hero 6 was released, with two half-Asian brothers as protagonists, and I experienced this funny familiar feeling of inclusivity that I’d never experienced before.

 I grew up reading and writing chapter books.
 There were no Asian characters in the books I wrote because there were practically no Asian characters in the books I read.

 The only Asian characters were deeply connected to their Asian identities, mostly in historical fiction.
-As a half-Asian woman who has never lived in Korea and knows only a handful of Korean vocabulary, I feel like most of my ethnic identity is imposed upon me.
+As a half-Asian woman who has never lived in Korea, who knows only a handful of Korean vocabulary, I feel like most of my ethnic identity is imposed upon me.

-A lot of my experience is in how others perceive me, how I am seen as different, without any of us really knowing why.
+A lot of my experience is in how others perceive me, how I am seen as different, without really knowing why.
 So I assumed that girls like me just weren’t in books.

 Growing up, this wasn’t something I felt sad or angry about, just a fact, that this particular part of my identity was something I didn’t talk about or write about.

 Reading To All the Boys I Loved Before was the most strangely familiar experience I’ve had.